Timetable for Research Projects

 Based on recent research-guideline changes, continuing review of research is not required for research eligible for expedited review or research that has progressed to the point that it involves only one or both of the following, which are part of the IRB-approved study:

 (A) Data analysis, including analysis of identifiable private information or identifiable biospecimens, or

 (B) Accessing follow-up clinical data from procedures that subjects would undergo as part of clinical care.

-IRB approval is valid for a period of no more than 12 months.
+IRB approval is valid for a period set by the IRB.
+This is often no more than 12 months, but will be explained in your approval letter.
+“Continuing review” of protocols can be approved in effective perpetuity unless the protocol has any modifications.
 Upon closure of a study a Study Closure Form must be submitted to the IRB.
 The principal investigator will be sent a reminder to submit this form one month prior to the date of expiration of IRB approval.
 If this form is not submitted, the IRB will not be able to approve any future applications from faculty who have outstanding paperwork.